ajroach42/ajroach42.github.io/_posts/2017-04-17-space-patrol-orion-the-other-groundbreaking-scifi-series-from-1966.md

 title: 'Space Patrol Orion: The other groundbreaking scifi series from 1966'
 splash-wide: /images/Screenshot_2017-04-18-21-15-03.png
 ---
 You know that show that premiered in Septermeber of 1966?
 That one that was set in space, and had women in command positions, and on the bridge of a starship?
 No, not Star Trek.
-The one from Germany.
-Raumpartrouille Orion AKA Space Patrol Orion.
-What do you mean you've never heard of it?
+The one from Germany. **Raumpartrouille Orion** AKA **Space Patrol Orion**.

 So, let's get this out of the way up front.
 Space Patrol Orion ran for Seven episodes.
 It's in black and white.
 The special effects, such as they are, are pretty basic.

 ![Screenshot_2017-04-18-21-15-03.png]({{site.baseurl}}/images/Screenshot_2017-04-18-21-15-03.png)